 About the Author: Chioma Ellis is a former elementary school teacher and principal.

-Elementary-school students are, of course, at a very different point in their development than children in later K-12 grades.
+Elementary-school students are, of course, at a very different point in their development than children in middle school and high school.
 As you prepare for a substitute teaching assignment with this younger group, I recommend keeping a few guiding principles front and center:

 As is the case with any substitute teaching assignment, it’s important to give yourself enough time to get any questions you may have answered before the start of the school day.
 Arrive early enough to review the sub notes and ask any relevant questions — you might also want to meet with school administrators and/or grade-level teachers to get a feel for student expectations (behavior and academic) and to ask for any tips that may be helpful for you in the classroom.